duxingzhe/algorithm-notes/README.md

 ## Reference book:

 *Algorithm 4th Edition*.
-It could be easier understanding than Introduction to Algorithm.
+It could be easier understanding than *Introduction to Algorithm*.